Last updated in May 2020

 Requirements to make money with blogging

 Before you can start to rake in £1,000s, you will need to buy a domain and hosting.
-While a free blog would appear to be more enticing in the beginning, these do not allow any monetisation.
+While a free blog would appear to be more enticing in the beginning, free blogs do not allow you to make money as a blogger.
 Hence, a self-hosted blog is crucial and my free guide shows you how you can set this up with little effort and money.

 In terms of profit, it may take a long time until you reach your target.
 Monethalia started out with the modest goal to recuperate the hosting and domain cost within the year.
 I have already surpassed this after five months, but I still think you should be prepared to work for free for half a year.
 It is always better to be cautious than having unrealistic expectations.